 Our team is a leading voice in the hemp sector.
 We have presented on hemp issues at conferences around the country.
-Our work has been featured in the National Law Journal, Law360, and the Westlaw Journal.
-And we have been quoted in an array of legal and mainstream publications, from Law360 and Super Lawyers to the Atlanta Journal-Constitution, the Associated Press, and ABC News.
+Our authored work has been featured in the National Law Journal, Law360, the Westlaw Journal, The Legal Intelligencer, American Journal of Trial Advocacy, and Bloomberg Law.
+And we have been quoted in an array of legal and mainstream publications, including Law360, Super Lawyers, the Atlanta Journal-Constitution, the Associated Press, Smart Meetings, Marijuana Venture, The Mississippi Business Journal, American Banker, ABC News, and more.

-Whitt Steineker Partner Birmingham wsteineker@bradley.com 205.521.8401 bradley.com
+Whitt Steineker Partner Birmingham wsteineker@bradley.com 205.521.8401